mariam11ibrahim/invoice-app/README.md

 ## Things I Learned

-This my fist vue application
-All I want from developing this app is to practice Vue feautuers ex: Options API, Vuex, slots, animation, routing...
+This is my first vue application All I want from developing this app is to practice Vue features ex: Options API, Vuex, slots, animation, routing...

 I am trying to learn and apply the best practices.
-I dont know how clean or reusable my code is and  I might have come up with my own way of doing things here and there.
+I don't know how clean or reusable my code is and I might have come up with my own way of doing things here and there.
 So feel free to explore the code and write your feedback.